innFactory/flutter-factory/README.md

 If you want to globally link your local development instance you first have to uninstall the release version with

-`npm rm -g flutter-factory`
+`$ npm rm -g flutter-factory`

+and then you can run the following command in the root directory of the cloned repository.

+`$ npm link`

  This gives you access to the "flf" and "flutter-factory" commands globally linked to your current build of the cli

 ### Alternative

 Otherwise you can also run the cli from its folder with

-`ts-node src/index.ts [options] [command]`
+`$ ts-node src/index.ts [options] [command]`

 ___